alpine-docker/terragrunt/README.md

 * Never use tag `latest` in prod environment.
 * tag is terraform's version, not opentofu version
-* TODO (not implemented yet) - will update with new tags to identify terraform and opentofu versions
+* TODO (not implemented yet) - will update with new tags with terraform and opentofu versions

 ### Tools included in this container